 Figure 2: beta-FNA bonded to Lys233 of M-OR

 Begin with the inactive mu Opioid Receptor, PDB ID 4DKL.
 Select the co-crystallized ligand.
 Right click and go to “invert selection”.
 Delete all the atoms that are then selected.
 You should be left with only the co-crystallized ligand.
 The co-crystallized ligand is beta-FNA.
 You will manipulate beta-FNA to construct beta-FOA.
+Since beta-FOA is a noncovalent ligand, it is more straightforward to parameterize than beta-FNA.
+With beta-FNA, one would really have to parameterize a beta-FNA–Lys complex, which adds an order of complexity.
+So in this tutorial, you will mutate beta-FNA beta-FOA.

 First, select “increase bond order” icon on the far right of your screen.
 Now, find the atoms named “CAX” and “CAW.”
 You will click on the bond between these two carbon atoms.
 This should create a double bond between them.

 Second, you will delete the cyclopropyl group of the ligand.
 This is a highly strained three-carbon ring connected to a carbon atom that is in turn connected to the tertiary amine nitrogen of the ligand.
 Delete the three carbons named CBE CBF and CBG as well as the protons bonded to them.

+Third, add a positive charge and a Hydrogen atom to the Nitrogen “NAJ” (close to the removed cyclopropyl group) to make it a “quat” (en.wikipedia.org/wiki/Quaternary_ammonium_cation).

 [End beta-FNA specific section]